March 29, 2026

 A skilled construction accident lawyer will investigate your case to identify all potential third-party defendants and pursue the maximum compensation available under Florida law.

-Who Can Be Held Liable in a Florida Construction Accident?
+Who Can Be Held Responsible for Your Accident?

 Construction sites involve multiple parties working together, and liability can extend to any entity whose negligence contributed to the accident.
 Potentially liable parties include: